-7.2.8 Print speed versus print quality
+7.2.5 Print speed versus print quality

-Printing a small object takes a few minutes, but printing larger models is time consuming - there are prints taking tens of hours.
-The overall printing time can be changed in different ways.
+Printing a small object takes a few minutes, but printing larger models is time consuming there are prints taking tens of hours.
+The overall printing time can be changed by different ways.
 First way to alter the printing speed is changing layer height in Slic3r - upper right windows shows Print settings option.
 Default setting is 0.20 mm (NORMAL), you can speed up the printer by choosing the 0.35 mm (FAST) option.
-Raising speed will result in the model being less detailed with visible layer borders.
+Raising speed will result the model to be less detailed with visible layer borders.
 If you prefer quality over speed, choose 0.10 mm (DETAIL) option.
 Printing time will double but the model gets the extra detail.
-Again, higher printing speed results in less detailed model
+Again, higher printing speed results in less detailed model issue.